kgiron324/Azure-SOC/README.md

 ## Introduction

-In this endeavor, I constructed a small-scale honeynet within the Azure cloud platform.
+In this project, I constructed a small-scale honeynet within the Azure cloud platform.
 The honeynet was designed to gather log data from multiple sources and store it in a Log Analytics workspace.
 Microsoft Sentinel was utilized to analyze the data, generating attack maps, activating alerts, and creating incident reports.
 The project involved assessing security metrics in an unsecured environment over a 24-hour period.
 Subsequently, security controls were implemented to fortify the environment, after which the security metrics were measured again for another 24 hours.
 The following section presents the obtained results for the metrics we focused on.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)